-- Earned bachelor's degree with a cumulative GPA of 3.0 (on a 4.0 scale) or higher - Scores of 50th percentile or higher on the Verbal, Writing, and Quantitative Subtests of the GRE - Applicants are strongly encouraged to take the GRE Psychology Subject Test if Psychology was not your major as an undergraduate. - Positive recommendation letters, ideally come from psychology professors and/or mental health professionals familiar with students' academic and/or professional and interpersonal competence.
+- Earned bachelor's degree with a cumulative GPA of 3.0 (on a 4.0 scale) or higher - Scores of 50th percentile or higher on the Verbal, Writing, and Quantitative Subtests of the GRE for those who submit GRE scores for consideration. - Applicants are strongly encouraged to take the GRE Psychology Subject Test if Psychology was not your major as an undergraduate. - Positive recommendation letters that ideally come from psychology professors and/or mental health professionals familiar with students' academic and/or professional and interpersonal competence.
 Letters from references who are familiar with doctoral training in psychology are strongly preferred. - Applied experience - Research experience - Expressed commitment to providing clinical services to rural or underserved populations upon graduation